AgiGames/LOCALS/README.md

-# LOCALS - Long Object Correlation Based Analysis and Localization System
+# LOCALS - Long Object Correlation-based Analysis and Localization System
 Contains dataset, models and implementation source code of LOCALS.

 ## How to run code: